Last Updated on November 1, 2023 by Michelle Ball

 This makes it easy for school predators to get away with their wrongful conduct.

-Students May Not Be Believed When They Go Against a “Trusted” School Staff Member
+Students May Not Be Believed Over a “Trusted” School Staff Member

-Schools and adults, when faced with an adult versus student situation, particularly a “trusted” school staff member, usually believe the adult first.
-Predators know this which is why isolated students are the easiest targets.
+Schools and parents usually believe the school staff member over the student.
+Predators know this, which is why isolated students are the easiest targets.

 Who will believe a student who was caught with drugs?
 What about a student who is six years old or who may be disabled, and who said the teacher pulled his pants down to check his underwear?
 Are they believed?
 Often not, even by the student’s own parents.

 Talk To Students About These Issues

 Schools MAY NOT search students internally (body cavity), nor extend any search for drugs or contraband to underwear, bras, or private places.
 Students may not be strip searched by school officials.

-Parents need to discuss student rights with their kids so they know they should refuse these types of searches and contact their parents and/or try to leave the situation if possible.
-The problem is that students are usually at the mercy of a wily predator and it can be tough.
-Student phones may be their best defense via contacting a parent, if a predator did not remove the phone already.
+Parents need to discuss student rights with kids so they know to refuse these types of searches, to immediately contact their parents, and to try to leave the situation if possible.
+Student phones and a call to a parent may be the best defense, if a school predator did not remove the student’s phone already.

 If an illegal strip search occurs to a student, it should be addressed promptly by parents, with police and school reports filed.

-Michelle Ball is a lawyer for students who assists in filing complaints when school officials overreach or breach student rights.
+Michelle Ball is a lawyer for students who assists parents with filing complaints when school officials breach student rights.
 Located in Sacramento, California, as a student rights attorney she can help parents in Roseville, San Francisco, Stockton, Los Angeles, Auburn, Monterey, and many other locations, with problems in the school setting.

 Further reading, see also: “Students’ Fourth Amendment Rights in Schools: Strip Searches, Drug Tests, and More” by Emily Gold Waldman